 For NMT, BPE enables efficient, high quality, open vocabulary translation by (i) limiting core vocabulary size, (ii) representing the most frequent words as atomic BPE units and rare words as compositions of the atomic BPE units.

-For translation between related languages, we see a role for BPE beyond just learning a limited vocabulary for computational considerations.
-Rather, given the lexical similarity between related languages, we would like to identify a small, core vocabulary of subwords from which words in the language can be composed.
+These benefits of BPE are not particular to NMT, and apply to SMT between related languages too.
+Given the lexical similarity between related languages, we would like to identify a small, core vocabulary of subwords from which words in the language can be composed.
 These subwords represent stable, frequent patterns (possibly linguistic units like syllables, morphemes, affixes) for which mappings exist in other related languages.
 This alleviates the need for word level translation.